GeoCat/geocat-themes/example/src/sphinx/workbook/index.rst

 README.md
 ---------

 Shown when browsing content in GitHub and GitLab.
-Markdown used to avoid conflicting with sphinx-build.

 .. if notslides::